dogue/maredo/README.md

-Maredo (pronounced like Laredo) is a very simple static site generator aimed at rendering single-page HTML docs.
+Maredo (pronounced like Laredo) is a very simple static site generator for rendering single-page HTML docs.

 #### Features:

 * defaults to rendering `README.md` if no input file given